MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 ### Windows Virtual Desktop partner integrations

-For a list of approved partner providers and independent software vendors for Windows Virtual Desktop, see [Windows Virtual Desktop partner integrations](/azure/virtual-desktop/partners).
+For a list of approved partner providers and independent software vendors, visit the [Azure Marketplace](https://azuremarketplace.microsoft.com) and search for  Windows Virtual Desktop.
 Some partners also provide Virtual Desktop as a Service (DaaS).
 DaaS frees you from having to maintain your own virtual machines (VMs) by providing a fully managed, turnkey desktop and virtualization service.
 The ability to deliver customized desktops to users anywhere in the world enables companies to quickly adjust to changing market conditions by spinning up cloud desktops on demand—when and where they’re needed.

 ## Microsoft Surface Devices